Promoting conservation and actively working to protect and preserve natural lands.

 A land trust/conservancy is a nonprofit organization that actively works to conserve land by undertaking or assisting in direct land transactions.
 Primarily the purchase or acceptance of donations of land or conservation easements.
-There are 25 land trusts in North Carolina working to save the places you love by protecting our ecological diversity, water quality and open space.
+There are over 30 land trusts in North Carolina and Virginia working to save the places you love by protecting our ecological diversity, water quality and open space.

 A Word on Land Trust Day

 Back in the early 70’s when we got started in the outdoor outfitting business, we gave little thought to availability of open spaces for hiking, paddling, running and biking.
 Pick up a map, match the trip to available time, and go.
 Over time, those great trips lost some of their character, and the joy in the outings diminished.
 Viewscapes became cluttered with new development as farmers planted septic tanks for homes instead of agricultural crops; shopping centers grew out of pastures; unofficial “trails” along streams were posted; access to public waters closed.